syncthing/docs/advanced/folder-xattr-filter.rst

 a rule while already having a wild-card (*) added will result in the new rule being added as second-last item.
 When saving the configuration, empty rules will be removed.
-Closing the window without pressing save will cause your made changes to be resetted.
+Closing the window without pressing save will cause your made changes to be reset.

 Be aware that the rules aren't being validated on correctness beyond the point of cleaning out empty rules.